timothymarois/template-laravel-app/README.md

 ## Docker

-Docker is used for your local env. *Do not use your custom or OS php/env*.
+Docker is used for your local env to be sure all collaborators have the same environment. *Do not use your custom or OS php/env*.

 Build your images by `./vendor/bin/sail build --no-cache`